The application deadline for academic year 2023 – 2024 has expired.

 Eligibility requirements for all applicants:

 - you must be a Latvian citizen.
 Dual citizens (United States and Latvia) are not eligible to apply for the Fulbright Fellowship from Latvia;

-- by the Spring of 2022 you must have obtained a Bachelor’s degree or have completed the first year of your Master’s program after a 3-year Bachelor’s program;
+- by the Summer of 2022 you must have obtained a Bachelor’s degree or have completed the first year of your Master’s program after a 3-year Bachelor’s program;

 - you must have clearly defined study goals and career objectives;